BarnBridge/BarnBridge-PM/BB-Project-calls/call_006.md

 #### Smart Yield

-We had two competing models.
+Bogdan: We had two competing models.
 Essentially those two models competed until one of them wore out and borrowed the best features from the other.
 So the smart contract development is moving along nicely with the winning model.
 Implementation should be done in time for the winter holidays.

 The UI being worked on by Denis— the largest emphasis of this being on UX and having the smoothest possible experience.
 Everystep of the way, getting a bit of hand holding, plenty of disclaimers along the way so you know what you are getting into.